shabaj-ahmed/SAR_for_habit_formation/README.md

 Note: This approach introduces some latency due to centralised processing.
 However, since this study is not time-sensitive or safety-critical, minor latency is acceptable.

+---

 # Installation and set up
+## Hardware used
+- Digital Dream Labs Vector 2.0,
+- Raspberry Pi 5 8 GB,
+- Micro SD card with Debian Bookworm installed,
+- USB microphone,
+- Raspberry Pi touch display 2,
+- 5V power supplies,
+- TP-Link M7350 4G LTE Mobile Wi-Fi Router with pre-paid data only SIM

+All devices were powered by the Raspberry Pi's USB ports

 ## Prerequisites
 Before running the project, ensure you have:
 - Debian Bookworm installed on your Raspberry Pi 5.
-- Put google speech key.json in ~/.google-cloud directory
 - Ensure that the [Vector robot authentication](#authenticate-the-vector-robot) certificate is located in the ~/.anki_vector directory and the sdk_config.ini is configured correctly.
+- Create a .env file in the /configuration directory using the example.env as a template
 - Sign up for Google Cloud and create a project with speech-to-text.
-Retrieve the JSON API key and the file path to .env file in the /configurations folder.
+Retrieve the JSON API key and put google speech key.json in ~/.google-cloud directory.
+Add the file path to the Google API key to .env file.
-- Add hardware configuration properties to the .env file in the /configurations folder, use the template in example.env.
+- Add hardware configuration properties to the .env file

 ## Run Installation Script
 The setup process is automated using a Bash script.